GrosvenorTechnology/OemAccessApi/documentation/API/PostBatchedEvents.md

 >
 > Requested resource does not exist, i.e. unknown device serial number

 ## Notes

-The structure of the events sent to the batch endpoint are the same as for the per device endpoints as described [here](PostEvent.md)
+The structure of the events sent to the batch endpoint are the same as for the single endpoint as described [here](PostEvent.md)

-It is the responsibility of the service to validate that the line header that is posting event data for downstream controllers is actually authorised to do so.